 - WIDA values what families do to support their children’s education.

-- WIDA Early Years has partnered with 10 states to support their early childhood practitioners.
+- WIDA Early Years has partnered with more than 10 states to support early care and education communities.

 Can Do Descriptors – Key Uses Edition

 Descriptors that highlight what early childhood and K-12 multilingual learners can do at various ages and stages of language development.